umangv/LitHub/README.rst

  - Python2 (preferably version 2.6 or newer)
  - Django 1.3 (if you like `virtualenv`, feel free to use it when developing)
- - django-registration - I'm currently using a slightly modified version of registration's hg tip.
-I'll update this file once I'm using pristine upstream source.
+ - django-registration - use the latest version from the hg repository.
+Tested with revision 409.
  - a supported database driver.
 If you don't which to use:

    - if you are contributing, always use **pysqlite2** (DB-API 2.0, for sqlite3 databases).
 You may already have this installed.